Eco-Tip: Ten Everyday Toxics to AvoidBy Caroline Cox

 4. Don’t use insect sprays.
 Buy local and organic food.

 5. Avoid eating high-mercury fish (shark, swordfish, king mackerel).

 7. Stay away from cheap jewelry.

 8. Take special precautions with arsenic-treated wood.
-(CEH can test your deck or play structure for arsenic).

 9. Use low-VOC paints, and make your own cleaning products.